Catherine the Great flaunts art in Edinburgh show

 “Catherine the Great: An Enlightened Empress” is the third major exhibition the Scottish museum has put on in close conjunction the Hermitage in St. Petersburg, which has provided a treasure trove of over 600 artefacts from its own collection.

-The exhibit emphasizes Catherine’s role in enhancing the legacy of Peter the Great, whose rule from 1682 to 1725 brought Russia into the European family.
+The exhibit emphasises Catherine’s role in enhancing the legacy of Peter the Great, whose rule from 1682 to 1725 brought Russia into the European family.

 Asked the value of the display, Hermitage director Mikhail Piotrovsky told Reuters it ran into “many millions of pounds”.

-It brings together an extraordinary range, including paintings, documents, jeweler and porcelain, Catherine’s hunting weapons, fabrics and furniture and even a highly ornate and gilded winter sleigh the empress used.
+It brings together an extraordinary range, including paintings, documents, jewellery and porcelain, Catherine’s hunting weapons, fabrics and furniture and even a highly ornate and gilded winter sleigh the empress used.

 Born into minor German nobility in 1729, by the time of her death in 1796 “Russia had become a true world power, with expanded borders, reformed church and state, hugely developed military and industrial capabilities and a glittering court that was the envy of Europe,” the Edinburgh museum notes said.